Add some shimmer and soothe your skin with this easy DIY shimmer lotion bar recipe.

 - 50 DIY skin care recipes

 Customize The Recipe

 Butters and Oils

-Change the butters or oils to suit your taste.
+Change the butter or oils to suit your taste.
 Some people like to use coconut oil, but I find it overpowering and too greasy to make lotion bars.

 You could also add beeswax, but again, I find that it leaves the skin with a greasy feeling.

-try playing with green tea, argan oil, peppermint, geranium, maybe some lavender?
+try playing with green tea, argan oil, peppermint, geranium, and maybe some lavender?

 You could also add fragrance oils with Christmas scents.
 This winter set includes fragrances such as cinnamon, gingerbread, Sugar Cookies, Harvest Spice, peppermint, and Christmas Wreath.